On odd colorings of sparse graphs: Introduction

-Note that the bound $5$ is best possible if the conjecture is true, since a class of graphs $\mathcal{H}$ (defined later) are planar graphs with odd chromatic number $5$.
-Petr and Portier~\cite{Petr2022} proved that planar graphs are odd 8-colorable.
-Metrebian \cite{Metrebian2022} proved that toroidal graphs are odd $9$-colorable.
-Cranston, Lafferty and Song \cite{Cranston2022a} proved that every $1$-planar graph is odd $23$-colorable, where a graph is \emph{$1$-planar} if it can drawn on the plane such that every edge is crossed by at most one other edge.
-Niu and Zhang \cite{Niu2022} proved that every $1$-planar graph is odd $16$-colorable.
-Recently, Liu, Wang and Yu \cite{Liu2022} improved the result from odd $23$-colorable to odd $13$-colorable.
-For odd coloring of $k$-planar graphs, we refer the reader to \cite{Dujmovic2022,Hickingbotham2022}.
+Note that the bound $5$ is best possible if the conjecture is true, as there exists a class of graphs $\mathcal{H}$ (defined later) which are planar graphs with odd chromatic number $5$.
+Petr and Portier~\cite{MR4559435} proved that planar graphs are odd 8-colorable, and Metrebian~\cite{Metrebian2022} proved that toroidal graphs are odd $9$-colorable.
+Cranston \etal \cite{MR4537616} proved that every $1$-planar graph is odd $23$-colorable, where a graph is \emph{$1$-planar} if it can be drawn on the plane such that every edge is crossed by at most one other edge.
+Niu and Zhang~\cite{Niu2022} improved this result by showing that every $1$-planar graph is odd $16$-colorable.
+Recently, Liu \etal \cite{MR4564916} improved the result to odd $13$-colorability.
+For odd coloring of $k$-planar graphs, we refer the reader to~\cite{Dujmovic2022,MR4654344}.

 Cranston~\cite{Cranston2022} investigated odd colorings of sparse graphs, measured in terms of the maximum average degree.
-Given a graph $G$, the \emph{maximum average degree} of $G$, denote by $\mad(G)$, is the maximum value of $2|E(H)|/|V(H)|$, taken over all non-empty subgraphs $H$ of $G$.
-That is,
+Given a graph $G$, the \emph{maximum average degree} of $G$, denoted by $\mad(G)$, is the maximum value of $2|E(H)|/|V(H)|$, taken over all non-empty subgraphs $H$ of $G$.
+That is defined as: